-If your organization manufactures a product in the EU but exports 100% of the production to non-EU markets, then your organization is not considered to be a manufacturer for the purposes of the WEEE Directive, however, if any portion of the production is sold within the EU, the company is a considered to be a producer under EU WEEE regulations.
+If your organization manufactures a product in the EU but exports 100% of the production to non-EU markets, then your organization is not considered to be a manufacturer for the WEEE Directive; however, if any portion of the production is sold within the EU, the company is a considered to be a producer under EU WEEE regulations.

 Products included under the WEEE Directive must bear the WEEE Mark:

-As long as a producer continues to sell products in any EU Member State they are obligated to continue to collect and recycle waste materials.
+If a producer continues to sell products in any EU Member State, they are obligated to continue collecting and recycling waste materials.

 Manufacturers are required to register with the National Authority in each Member State where they market products.
 The contact points for every Member State are published online through the Europa.eu website.
-Each Member State authorises private organisations to register producers and to collect and prepare materials for recycling.
+Each Member State authorizes private organizations to register producers and to collect and prepare materials for recycling.

-Identifying and tracking producers is the first step towards an effective producer responsibility policy, which is one the Directive’s strategies.
-National Registers serve to register producers and to collect information on the quantities and categories of electrical and electronic equipment (EEE) put on their market, as well as the amounts of WEEE collected, recycled, recovered and exported.
+Identifying and tracking producers is the first step toward an effective producer responsibility policy, one of the Directive’s strategies.
+National Registers serve to register producers and collect information on the quantities and categories of electrical and electronic equipment (EEE) put on their market and the amounts of WEEE collected, recycled, recovered and exported.

-Collecting information on the quantities of EEE placed on the market gives Member States an indication of the amount of WEEE, they are likely to have to manage.
-The information on WEEE – collected, recovered, recycled – is essential in order to monitor compliance with the Directive’s objectives.
+Collecting information on the quantities of EEE placed on the market gives Member States an indication of the amount of WEEE they are likely to have to manage.
+The information on WEEE collected, recovered, and recycled is essential to monitor compliance with the Directive’s objectives.

-Below is contact information for two of the recycling industry’s associations who can assist you with registration, collection and reporting:
+Below is the contact information for two of the recycling industry’s associations that can assist you with registration, collection and reporting: